 Audiology, Hearing Aid & Hearing Care Services

-We have had the pleasure of providing the best audiological care to individuals in the Seacoast Area for over 43 years.
+We have had the pleasure of providing the best professional audiological services to individuals in the Seacoast area for over 43 years.
 During this time, we have made an ongoing commitment to our current and future patients to provide the most up-to-date and state-of-the-art hearing and balance services.

 - Middle Ear Assessment: Evaluates the status of the middle ear to help with the diagnosis of middle ear disease including infection, perforation, and eustachian tube dysfunction

 - Pure Tone Testing: Determines the degree and type of hearing loss

 - Speech Audiometry: Assessing the ability to understand and comprehend speech

 - Otoacoustic Emissions: An electrophysiologic test to measure the microscopic nerve endings of the inner ear

 - Video Otoscopy: This allows you to see the inside of your ear canal

 - Auditory Brainstem Response (ABR)*: A neurophysiological assessment of the auditory neural pathways that are preformed when an asymmetrical hearing loss is identified to rule out lesions on the hearing nerve or in the brainstem